 To integrate Slack with your Tableau site, there are a few necessary configuration steps, including some in your Tableau site, and some in the Slack workspace you want to connect.
-This overview outlines these steps for both Tableau site administrators on Tableau Online or a Tableau Server Administrator on Tableau Server, and Slack workspace administrators.
+This overview outlines these steps for both Tableau site administrators on Tableau Cloud or a Tableau Server Administrator on Tableau Server, and Slack workspace administrators.

 Connect a Tableau Server site to a Slack workspace